-Rounds and Time Limits-
+Rounds and Time Limits

-Round Number Round Name Time Limit #1 Introduction Speech & Round Robin 5 minutes & (8) 5 minute rotations #2 Extemporaneous Speaking 5 minutes to prepare & 5 minutes to present #3 Group Round 5 minutes to prepare & 5 minutes to present #4 Optional Round Discretion of the Nominating Committee (Not a round) FFA Knowledge Test No Limit
+Round Number Round Name Time Limit #1 Introduction Speech & Round Robin (If there are 25 or more candidates this round will be held virtually!)
+5 minutes & (8) 5 minute rotations #2 Extemporaneous Speaking 5 minutes to prepare & 5 minutes to present #3 Group Round 5 minutes to prepare & 5 minutes to present #4 Optional Round Discretion of the Nominating Committee (Not a round) FFA Knowledge Test No Limit

-[&]quot;What does not challenge you, does not change you."
+"What does not challenge you, does not change you."
 Remember that no matter what the outcome, you grew from this experience.
 We are proud of you!

--The Pennsylvania FFA Association
+-The Pennsylvania FFA Association-